Ivan-Finance/var_simulation/THEORY.md

 ## 7. Stress Testing

 VaR measures risk under **normal market conditions**.
 It is not designed to capture the severity of extreme, low-probability events.
 Stress testing complements VaR by directly applying the returns observed during **known historical crises** to the current portfolio.

-This approach, while not statistically sophisticated, is practically powerful and widely used by regulators.
-The European Banking Authority (EBA) and the Federal Reserve both require stress tests on financial institutions using scenarios derived from historical crises.